ahamilton144/hamilton-2021-EMODPS-financial-risk/README.md

 ## Running the model
 ### Set-up
 * Clone the model and install dependencies.
-  * Synthetic generation and all plotting is set up to run on my Windows laptop, using a linux bash terminal (e.g., Cygwin), and Python 3.6.1, plus the Python libraries below.
+  * Synthetic generation and all plotting is set up to run on my Windows laptop, using a linux bash shell (e.g., Cygwin), and Python 3.6.1, plus the Python libraries below.
 If using a different setup, you may have to make alterations to the bash scripts.
     * Python libraries: numpy, pandas, matplotlib, seaborn, importlib, datetime, statsmodels, math, scipy
   * Optimization set up to run on [THECUBE](https://www.cac.cornell.edu/wiki/index.php?title=THECUBE_Cluster), a cluster housed at Cornell University.
 THECUBE uses the slurm scheduler.
 Submission scripts and makefiles may need to be altered to accomodate different setups.
 * Additional software
-  * Download the [Borg MOEA](http://borgmoea.org/) source code *Create a new directory called `borg` within the `code/misc/` directory and place the source code here.
+  * Download the [Borg MOEA](http://borgmoea.org/) source code
+    * Create a new directory called `borg` within the `code/misc/` directory and place the source code here.
   * Download the "Compiled Binaries" from the [MOEAFramework](http://www.moeaframework.org/) website.
     * Copy the `moeaframework.c` &amp `moeaframework.h` files (from the `MOEAFramework-*/examples` directory of the packag) to `code/misc/borg`
   * Download the "Demo Application" from the [MOEAFramework](http://www.moeaframework.org/) website.
     * Move `MOEAFramework-*-Demo.jar` to `code/misc'
   * Download `pareto.py` from [Github](https://github.com/matthewjwoodruff/pareto.py)